kumbulanit/t-sql/tech company/untitled/Module 9 - Grouping and Aggregating Data/Module9_Ultimate_Integration_ALL_MODULES_1-9.md

 SELECT
     'Data Quality Report - BEFORE Cleanup' AS Status, COUNT(*) AS TotalEmployees,
-    COUNT(CASE WHEN BaseSalary IS NULL THEN 1 END) AS MissingSalaries, COUNT(CASE WHEN BaseSalary <= 0 THEN 1 END) AS InvalidSalaries, COUNT(CASE WHEN HireDate IS NULL THEN 1 END) AS MissingHireDates, COUNT(CASE WHEN HireDate > GETDATE() THEN 1 END) AS FutureHireDates;
+    COUNT(CASE WHEN e.BaseSalary IS NULL THEN 1 END) AS MissingSalaries, COUNT(CASE WHEN e.BaseSalary <= 0 THEN 1 END) AS InvalidSalaries,
+    COUNT(CASE WHEN e.HireDate IS NULL THEN 1 END) AS MissingHireDates, COUNT(CASE WHEN e.HireDate > GETDATE() THEN 1 END) AS FutureHireDates;

 -- Step 2: Clean up invalid data (Module 7)
 -- Delete employees with invalid salaries
-DELETE FROM Employees
+DELETE FROM Employees e
-WHERE BaseSalary <= 0 OR BaseSalary IS NULL;
+WHERE e.BaseSalary <= 0 OR e.BaseSalary IS NULL;

 -- Update future hire dates to today
 UPDATE Employees
-SET HireDate = GETDATE()
+SET e.HireDate = GETDATE()
-WHERE HireDate > GETDATE();
+WHERE e.HireDate > GETDATE();

 -- Step 3: Verify cleanup (Module 9)
 SELECT
     'Data Quality Report - AFTER Cleanup' AS Status, COUNT(*) AS TotalEmployees,
-    COUNT(CASE WHEN BaseSalary IS NULL THEN 1 END) AS MissingSalaries, COUNT(CASE WHEN BaseSalary <= 0 THEN 1 END) AS InvalidSalaries, COUNT(CASE WHEN HireDate IS NULL THEN 1 END) AS MissingHireDates, COUNT(CASE WHEN HireDate > GETDATE() THEN 1 END) AS FutureHireDates,
+    COUNT(CASE WHEN e.BaseSalary IS NULL THEN 1 END) AS MissingSalaries, COUNT(CASE WHEN e.BaseSalary <= 0 THEN 1 END) AS InvalidSalaries,
+    COUNT(CASE WHEN e.HireDate IS NULL THEN 1 END) AS MissingHireDates, COUNT(CASE WHEN e.HireDate > GETDATE() THEN 1 END) AS FutureHireDates,

     -- Quality metrics
     FORMAT(AVG(e.BaseSalary), 'C0') AS CleanAvgSalary,
-    MIN(HireDate) AS EarliestValidHire,
+    MIN(e.HireDate) AS EarliestValidHire,
-    MAX(HireDate) AS LatestValidHire;
+    MAX(e.HireDate) AS LatestValidHire;
 ```

 ### Exercise 7.3: Batch Operations with Monitoring (🟢 ADVANCED)